This is a list of a some hard to find publications on the Z80 CPU.

 This design would not be possible without Ken Shirriff who reverse-engineered some major portions of Z80 from the picture of a die.
 These are the portions of the A-Z80 design that are based on his work:

-In the first post I described the sequencer, a circuit that provided discrete timing signals to space operations apart.
-In the second post I mentioned the Timing matrix that was run by these signals and orchestrated a dance of control signals in time.
+In the first post, I described the sequencer, a circuit that provided discrete timing signals to space operations apart.
+In the second post, I mentioned the Timing matrix that was run by these signals and orchestrated the dance of control signals in time.

 This article is about making it all alive and kicking within an FPGA solution.